kosmetism/react-soundplayer/README.md

 If you're curious what data you can use inside player just take a look into official SoundCloud Developers docs for [tracks](https://developers.soundcloud.com/docs/api/reference#tracks).

 ## Troubleshooting

+Please keep in mind that SoundCloud provides an option for users to prevent streaming to third-party apps.
+If your sound isn't playing check the track object's `streamable` property.
+If it's set to `false`, there is no way to play that sound with the API.

 ## References